dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 each process is given priority the lower priority process is given the preference

+to avoid starvation we can use the ageing method where at each clock cycle the priority of processes in queue are reduced

 4. Round Robin [premptive]
 Here there is fixed Quantum time its like a circular queue where each process gets Qt amount of time, if not completed then it is reinserted at the back